aboutcode-org/scancode.io/docs/docker-image.rst

 At this point, the ScanCode.io app should be running at port 80 on your Docker host.
 Go to http://localhost/ on a web browser to access the web UI.

-You can also run a one-off ``scanpipe`` command through the Docker command line interface, for example::
+You can also execute a one-off ``scanpipe`` command through the Docker command line interface, for example::

     docker-compose run web ./manage.py create-project project_name